Coachella, California: Education

 Coachella is served by the Coachella Valley Unified School District, based in Thermal, California.
 Its main high school is Coachella Valley High School (with 2900 students) followed by a new high school, Desert Mirage High School, about 5 miles to the south; its three middle schools are Cahuilla Desert Academy, Toro Canyon, and Bobby Duke.
 Elementary schools include Cesar Chavez, Coral Mountain Academy, Palm View, Peter Pendleton, Valle Del Sol, Valley View, Westside and in nearby Thermal, John Kelley.

 The Coachella Valley Adult School, in operation since 1952, is the third-largest adult school in Riverside County.
 It offers seven levels of English as a Second Language (ESL), and has offered citizenship classes for over 20 years.
 In the last ten years, over 1,500 people completed citizenship classes at the school and submitted N-400 forms.

 Public safety

-The Riverside County Sheriff's Department now serves the city from the nearby Thermal Regional Station.
-(The original Coachella Police Department was disbanded in 1998).
+The Riverside County Sheriff's Department provides law enforcement for the city from the nearby Thermal Regional Station.
+The original Coachella Police Department was absorbed by the Sheriff's Department in 1998.

 The city of Coachella contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.